UofABioinformaticsHub/Biotech7005/assessment_2016.md

 __Question 2__

-At the start of the practical you told that the following programming conventions should be followed at all time:
+At the start of the practical you were told that the following practices should be adopted:
-	- Do not use spaces in filenames
+- Do not use spaces in filenames.
-	- Extensively comment your code
+- Extensively comment your code with meaningful comments.
-	- Robust error handling
+- Use robust error handling.
-	- Report version numbers when using programs
+- Report version numbers when using programs.
-	- Use sensible variable names
+- Use sensible variable names.
-	- File checks: Checking if your code is valid and runs successfully
+- File checks: Checking if your code is valid and runs successfully.

+Why are these practices important?

-Explain the importance of these programming conventions
+The following articles will help you understand the importance of some of these.

-For additional information, please look at the following websites:
+Others may take some thought or careful questions.

 [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)